Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 A2X also has a feature to automatically fetch month-end stocktake data from Amazon for FBA inventory and use uploaded cost data (from your Cost of Goods Sold cost file) to calculate an inventory valuation for the stock held by Amazon, keeping you up to date on your stock and its value.

-A2X Challenges
+A2X challenges

 Initial set up